jade-young/PittChallenge/README.md

 # PittChallenge
-Project - Intelligient Assistant for General Health
+Project - Intelligient Assistant for General Health (Wesley Wellness)

 Ignoring persistent symptoms, emotions, and feelings is an all-too-common phenomenon in our increasingly busy lives.
 This project is design to keep